derrickburns/generalized-kmeans-clustering/README.md

 class KMeansModel(pointOps: BregmanPointOps, centers: Array[BregmanCenter])
   extends Serializable {

+  /** The number of clusters. **/
   lazy val k: Int = ???

+  /**
+   Returns the cluster centers.
+N.B.
+These are in the embedded space where the clustering takes place, which may be different from the space of the input vectors!
+   */
   lazy val clusterCenters: Array[Vector] = ???

   /** Returns the cluster index that a given point belongs to. */